Pulssard/Lyrix/README.md

 # Lyrix

-This project utilizes Express.js to create a server that allows users to search for song lyrics using the Genius API.
+This project uses Express.js to create a server that allows users to search for song lyrics using the Genius API.

 ## Installation